 Linguistics at Cambridge introduces students to the study of language as a phenomenon from a wide range of exciting perspectives.
 In the first year you will acquire the building blocks for analysing languages, while during the second and third years you can explore more specialized subjects such as Language Acquisition, the History of Ideas on Language, Computational Linguistics or the Psychology of Language Processing.
 You can also focus on the structure and history of a particular language such as French or German.
 Your final year dissertation enables you to research in depth an aspect of linguistics which fascinates you.
 More detail about the course can be found on the University website.

 At the intersection of humanities, social and natural sciences, linguistics equips students with a wide range of analytical methods and quantitative skills that can be useful for many different careers.
-Some graduates will want to stay closely involved with linguistics (such as speech therapy, language teaching, documentation or testing), whilst others will be keen to apply the skills and attributes they have developed while studying here to a wide range of opportunities.
-Recent graduates from the college have gone into publishing, the financial sector, the media and further research while there are increasing opportunities in government and the industry (language technology, online learning, communications).
+Some graduates will want to stay closely involved with linguistics (such as speech therapy, language teaching, documentation or testing), whilst others will be keen to apply the skills and attributes they have developed while studying here to a wide range of opportunities (e.g. language technology, communications).

 Studying Linguistics at Murray Edwards